Sonir/Blog/Published 2026-06-17

 Measure it with Sonir

 Sonir is an app that closes the loop of acoustic measurement and comparison on a phone.
 What sits past SPL in this article — RT60, frequency response — comes straight from the IR: just play a sweep and record.
-Line your recordings up under the same conditions and compare them in A/B or ABX.
-Base measurement is free; the band-by-band depth is Pro.
+Line your recordings up under the same conditions and compare them through an overlaid measurement difference and a tonal axis.
+Everything is free, including the band-by-band depth.